My wife wants us to retire at 65 to get Medicare. But I want to retire now at 62 so we can enjoy life. Who is right?

 • The financial tension: Retiring at 62 trades future income and coverage for present freedom, and that trade has a specific dollar cost

 This debate plays out constantly.
 On Reddit’s r/retirement forum, one user wrote: “I’ll be retiring at age 63 and won’t be covered by Medicare until age 65.
 If I purchase COBRA, it’ll cost me $1,500/mo for those 24 months.”
-That figure, for a single person, illustrates why the spouse pushing for 65 is not being overly cautious.
+That figure, for a single person, illustrates why the spouse pushing for 65 is far from being overly cautious.

 The Real Cost of Retiring Three Years Early